lelylan/lelylan-ng/README.md

 ### Signed in user

-When a user signs with the oauth-ng directive the corrent user is cached in the Prifile service.
+When a user signs with the [oauth-ng](https://github.com/andreareginato/oauth-ng) directive the corrent user is cached in the Profile service.

 ```js
 Profile.get().success(function(data) { scope.me = data });